 24. Poo Aab Woon Sen

-A variation of its Singaporean cousin CRAB BEE HOON, Poo Aab Woon Sen is a dish where the primary ingredient is Thai Glass Noodles.
+A variation of its Singaporean cousin CRAB BEE HOON, Poo Aab Woon Sen is a dish where primary ingredient is Thai Glass Noodles.
 In this dish, the glass noodles are fried to perfection along with vegetables until they are crunchy.
-Furthermore, fresh cilantro leaves and Thai bird chill are used as garnishes to amp up the flavour.
+Furthermore, fresh cilantro leaves and Thai bird chill are garnishes to amp up the flavor.

 25. Khao Na Pet

-When it comes to Asian cuisine, duck is one protein which is usually reserved for special occasions in most cultures.
-But Khao Na Pet is one dish is one which has found its way to the streets of Bangkok and remains one of the top among local favourites.
+When it comes to Asian cuisine, duck is one protein that is usually reserved for special occasions in most cultures.
+But Khao Na Pet is one dish that has found its way to the streets of Bangkok and remains one of the top local favorites.
 Here the duck is the hero, which is typically roasted and served on top of boiled rice and duck broth.
-One will also find the popular accompaniment of sliced chillies in soy sauce served alongside it.
+One will also find the popular accompaniment of sliced chilies in soy sauce served alongside it.

 26. Gai Tod (Fried Chicken)

 Now, who doesn't love fried chicken?
-Every country in the world has it's own take and spin on this dish which is arguably one of the most consumed among a few others.
-Not to be left behind, Gai Tod or Thai fried chicken is one such snack which can be found across the streets of Bangkok.
-One can argue that it is almost a national obsession in the country and serves as the perfect evening meal.
+Every country in the world has its own take and spin on this dish, arguably one of the most consumed among a few others.
+Not to be left behind, Gai Tod, or Thai fried chicken, is one such snack that can be found across the streets of Bangkok.
+One can argue that it is almost a national obsession in the country and is the perfect evening meal.
 Usually, small wings and drumsticks are used to prepare the fried chicken.
 The use of rice flour is what lends the crispiness to Gai Tod.

 27. Yum Hoi Nang Rom